HomeAbout MeTestimonialsQuickBooksTaxesResourcesContact MeCycling Interests

 • Transferring equal shares of business ownership to family and non-familty members.

-• Planning ahead a minimum of five years is recommended to determine whether there is any interest in continuing the business on the part of family members.
+• Planning ahead well in advance in continuing the business on the part of family members.

 9. Protecting Against Fraud

-As a result of the increasing use of technology, businesses now more that ever need to take steps to protect themselves against fraudulent activity ranging from identity theft - such as stolen bank account numbers - to the illegal generation of documents as a sales invoices, purchase orders and bank statements.
+As a result of the increasing use of technology and online services, businesses now more than ever need to protect themselves against fraudulent activity ranging from identity theft - such as stolen bank account numbers - to the illegal generation of documents as a sales invoices, purchase orders and bank statements.
 It's a good idea to conduct periodic audits of operations, processes and accounting procedures to ensure the proper functioning of all controls and to uncover any irregularities.
 Therefore, make sure to:

 Check your credit report on a periodic basis to see if there are any warning signs.

-Install proper firewalls, virus protection and encryption for your business computer system.
+Install proper firewalls, virus protection and encryption for your business computer system, and regularly consult with your IT company for areas of vulnerability.

 Shred all unnecessary financial documents.